Our top pick for

 There are currently 472,137 Dorman Products shares held short by investors – that's known as Dorman Products's "short interest".
 This figure is 3.6% up from 455,927 last month.

 There are a few different ways that this level of interest in shorting Dorman Products shares can be evaluated.

-A SIR below 10% would generally be considered to indicate a fairly optimistic outlook for the share price, with fewer people currently willing to bet against Dorman Products.
+Such a low SIR usually points to an optimistic outlook for the share price, with fewer people currently willing to bet against Dorman Products.

 Find out more about how you can short Dorman Products stock.

 We're not expecting Dorman Products to pay a dividend over the next 12 months.

 Dorman Products's shares were split on a 2:1 basis on 17 June 2012.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your Dorman Products shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Dorman Products shares which in turn could have impacted Dorman Products's share price.